argoroots/prusaslicer/README.md

 ## Transfer

 File → Export → Export Config Bundle.
-On the target: run Configuration Wizard first (Core One+ 0.25 + INDX printers, needed for `inherits` to resolve), then Import Config Bundle.
+On the target: run Configuration Wizard first (Core One+ 0.25 and HF0.4 variants + INDX printers, needed for `inherits` to resolve), then Import Config Bundle.

 ## After PrusaSlicer / system profile updates